My 11 great Reasons to visit spectacular Las Palmas

 Cities close to sea always have a great appeal – think of Vancouver, Rio de Janeiro, Barcelona or Beirut, just to name a few.
 I would definitely add Las Palmas to this list.
 Many tourists visit the island of Gran Canaria for its great beaches but neglect the capital – what a shame.
 Las Palmas is blessed with a bay and a marvelous sandy beach that reminds me of the famous Copacabana in Rio.
 It is a hotspot for culture, gastronomy and shopping.
 Here`s why this Spanish city is part of my favorite metropolises in the world.

 Did you know that Christopher Columbus came through the Canary Islands on his way to the “New World”?
-There is a fabulous museum about this conqueror in Las Palmas , the "Casa de Colón".
-And many more exhibitions…visit them while exploring Vegueta, the old town of Las Palmas.
+There is a faboulous museum in Las Palmas about this conqueror.
+And many more…visit them while exploring Vegueta, the old city of Las Palmas.

 Yes, you will find shopping malls such as El Muelle just next to the harbour and the big Spanish department store El Corte Inglés.
-However, I recommend to stroll through the Triana, a historic street with beautiful old buildings.
-Take a look at the small side streets with interesting shops, cafés and restaurants … authentic, hip and trendy.
+However, I recommend to stroll through the Triana, a historic street with beautiful buildings.
+Take a look at the small side streets with interesting shops, cafés and restaurants … hip, unique and trendy.

+Do you love to go out in the evening?
 Las Palmas is party city.
 You can enjoy outdoor events year-round.
-Sip your "café solo" or "cortado" in one of the many street cafés.
-Enjoy a dinner “al fresco”, followed by a drink at the yacht harbour with its stylish places.
-Tip: the fabulous Allende Muelle – excellent food, wines with a view … Or stroll along Las Canteras between the beach and the harbour – you will find loads of restaurants, bars and even salsa clubs.
+Enjoy a dinner “al fresco”, followed by a drink at the yacht harbour.
+Tip: the fabulous Allende Muelle – excellent food, wines with a view … Or stroll along Las Canteras between the beach and the harbour – you will find many places, including salsa clubs.
 Parts of this area have the charme of the 70s – find out for yourself.

 Garden City – located between the Parque Santa Catalina and the beach.
 Elegant villas with abundant nature – flame trees, jacaranda and, and, and.
 One of the most beautiful residential areas which was originally created by the British who came here long time ago to enjoy the fantastic climate.
 Don`t miss to visit the “Pueblo Canario” just next to the Hotel Santa Catalina and the beautiful Parque Dorama – it gives a great overview on the island`s history with daily performances.

-I have to admit that the hotel scene of Las Palmas is not too impressive.
-Recently, a few private boutique hotels have come up and you will certainly find the big Spanish chains such as AC, Meliá and NH.
-Although I am usually more into new design hotels, the Santa Catalina continues to be my favorite in Gran Canaria`s capital.
-A historic place which dates back to 1890 – by then the Santa Catalina was considered as Europe`s best hotel!
-There is great information about the history on www.hotelsantacatalina.com.
+The most famous and definitely one of the best hotels in Las Palmas.
+I like the elegance of the historic hotel Santa Catalina.
 Located just next to the Pueblo Canario and the beautiful Parque Dorama, the patio is THE meeting point for local business people.
 Enjoy chillin`at the poolside under giant palm trees or a treatment in the spa (by the way, the gym is excellent…).
 Make sure to have dinner at “La Terraza” – where chef Thomas Leeb combines local specialties with a refined touch of his home country Austria.
 He still loves “Wiener Schnitzel” but his favorite is squid ("chipirones") with risotto, hazelnuts and beluga caviar – doesn`t sound bad, or?
 The hotel is a bit far from the beaches but you will find a bus station just at the doorstep.

 Most people just come to Gran Canaria for sunbathing.
 Too bad!
 They just miss a very interesting interior of this precious island, with surprising landscapes.
 Canyons, volcanos and gorgeous forests, little rural villages and abundant nature.
 Rent a car or a jeep and explore the “mini continent” as Gran Canaria is often called.
 The West Coast is spectacular – giant rocks next to Agaete and San Nicolas.
 Arucas used to be the capital of bananas – here you will find examples of Canary architecture, including an impressive cathedral.
 The picturesque village of Teror is famous for its historic houses with the typical balconies.
 Just very close to Las Palmas you will find the Bandama crater in the elegant neighbourhood of Tafira, home of the university – awesome!
 And yes, you can do all that easily in one day.

-You will find more information on Las Palmas and the island of Gran Canaria here:
+More information about Las Palmas and the island of Gran Canaria.